 When Change is Inevitable

 Menopause is unavoidable.
 That's a fact.
-Symptoms typically start between the ages of 42 and 55, although sometimes they can occur in younger women.
+Symptoms typically start between the ages of 45 and 55 (average age 51), although sometimes they can occur in women as young as 30.

 But knowing what to expect, and keeping a positive frame of mind throughout this change is the best way to deal with it.
 Remember, unless you have had surgery to remove your ovaries, or they have been damaged by chemotherapy, it doesn't happen overnight.

-So let's find out a bit more about it and not let it change our life!
+So let's find out a bit more about it and not let it change your life!

 3 Stages of The Transition